stefankober/detective-board/README.md

 ## Moving Objects

 1. Click and hold into empty space: move everything
-2. Right click on an object: move that object
+2. Right click on an object (except thread, they move with the pins): move that object

 ## Delete Objects